As a patient, you have the right to:

 You have the right to see the information West Coast DHB holds about you and the information contained in your health record.

-You may request a copy of your record from the Patient Records Office at Grey Base Hospital in Greymouth.
+You may request a copy of your record from the Patient Records Office at Te Nīkau, Grey Hospital & Health Centre in Greymouth.
 You will need formal identification such as a driver licence or passport.

 Staff may ask your name, date of birth and your address many times during your visit.
 This makes sure we give the right medication, treatment or procedure to the right person.